 There was one sole trade route that crossed the Arabian Desert from the port of Sohar from the south east and met up with the main route in Basra up in the north.
 Cities and towns that were spread along the Silk Road naturally flourished and were known to accumulate vast wealth, which made them targets for bandits and looters.
 The Walled Town of Malamar was one such town.
 However, raiding Malamar was virtually impossible, at least not without a trebuchet.
 A magnificent wall towering well over ten qasab encased Malamar, hence its name.
 But for Zain, this was not simply another difficult raid which he and his men would drink to and promptly forget once successfully over.
 He was reclaiming that which rightfully belonged to him, that which he'd been denied.

 He was going to reclaim his destiny.

 Siren of the Desert (Now Published)Historical Fiction

 Formerly known as The Arabian Desert.
-Now published on Tapas. https://tapas.io/episode/812364 He was a cold-hearted bandit with the power to imprison her...
-Maria disguises herself as a helper boy when Zain, the black-hearted, demonically handsome b...
+Now published as hardcopy and ebook.
+Ebook on Tapas. https://tapas.io/episode/812364 He was a cold-hearted bandit with the power to imprison her...
+Maria disguises herself as a helper boy when Zain, the black-he...